1 Kings 3:3-28

 After David’s death, his son, Solomon, became king.
 The Lord appeared to Solomon in a dream and told him to ask for anything he wanted.
 Solomon did not ask for selfish things but instead, he asked for wisdom so he could be a good king for the people.
 God granted Solomon his request.
 He judged many cases such as the time two women claimed that they were the mother of a baby.
-When Solomon said he would cut the baby in two so each woman would have an equal share.
+Solomon said he would cut the baby in two so each woman would have an equal share.
 To save the baby, the real mother said that the other woman could have the baby.
-By this Solomon knew who the real mother was.
+By this, Solomon knew who the real mother was.
 These types of judgment and the great Proverbs that Solomon wrote made him famous for his wisdom.

-The books of Chronicles record many of the same events that are found in the books of Samuel and the Kings.
+Although with a different focus, the books of Chronicles record many of the same events that are found in the books of Samuel and the Kings.
 All of these books cover the time of the United Kingdom (when all of Israel was united and operated as one kingdom) and the Divided Kingdom (when Israel was divided into two parts – Israel and Judah – and operated as two kingdoms).
 1 Chronicles 1 is a parallel passage to part of today’s story.

 - Solomon Becomes King (1 Kings 2:10-12)

 - Solomon Asks God for Wisdom (I Kings 3:5-15)

 - Solomon Makes A Wise Decision for Two Women (1 Kings 3:16-28)

 - A Description of Solomon’s Wisdom (1 Kings 4:29-34)